Torngt/CNasssignment/projects/report/qna.md

   2. **SYN-ACK**: The server responds with a SYN-ACK (synchronize-acknowledge) packet.
   3. **ACK**: The client sends an ACK (acknowledge) packet back to the server, establishing the connection.

      - The URL uses HTTPS, an TLS handshake occurs to establish an encrypted session.
-This involves exchanging keys, agreeing on encryption algorithms, and establishing a shared encryption key.
+This involves exchanging certificates, agreeing on encryption algorithms, and establishing a shared encryption key.

  **IP Routing**: